enseitankado/ss963-spi-tool/spi-tool/README.md

 > First you must install it: http://wiringpi.com/download-and-install/

  After you can compile the spi-tool as below:
- > gcc spi-tool.c -lwiringPi -o spi -Ofast -s
+ > gcc spi-tool.c -lwiringPi -o spi-tool -Ofast -s

  To see supported parameters use -h:
  > ./spi-tool -h